ArduPilot/ardupilot_wiki/common/source/docs/common-powering-the-apm2.rst

 driven by the same power source you must consider the power requirements for those devices as well and provide plenty of margin to prevent disastrous "brown-outs".
-For instance, a single digital servo can easily draw 1-5 amps depending on it's size and performance.
+For instance, a single digital servo can easily draw 1-5 amps depending on its size and performance.
 (Note: ESCs do not consume power from the APM) If you experience spurious resets or other odd behavior it is most likely due to noisy or insufficient power to the APM.
 As with all logic boards, electrical noise from the motors, servos,